Professional players have the right to obtain compensation

 Why is this Action Being Brought against FIFA and the FFF?

-Since when Have these Rules been in Effect, and What Period Do We Cover?
+Since when Have these Rules been in Force, and What Period Do We Cover?

 What is Illegal in the Current Transfer Rules?